![]() |

 -

-You don't need to book in advance for these regional trains, just turn up, buy a ticket and hop on.
-That makes them more flexible.
-There are no seat reservations, there are lots of seats, just get on and sit where you like.
+Turn up, buy a ticket & hop on, which makes them more flexible.
+There are no seat reservations, you sit where you like.
+There are lots of seats.

 How much does it cost?